-Recommendation: We recommend IAP:
+Recommendations: We recommend IAP:

-- 1) Revise its Subcontractor Invoice Process to implement a procedure to ensure IAP's operations personnel retain all supporting documentation to evidence invoice approval by the Operation's Technical Representative. - 2) Provide ACC with adequate documentation to support the approval of the subcontractor ODCs billed to the task order or reimburse ACC for the portion of \$78,236 that remains unsupported.
+- 1) Revise its Subcontractor Invoice Process to strengthen its procedures to ensure IAP's operations personnel retain all supporting documentation to evidence services and or materials were received, and support that invoices were approved by the Operation's Technical Representative. - 2) Provide ACC with adequate documentation to support the approval of the subcontractor ODCs billed to the task order or reimburse ACC for the portion of \$601,316 that remains unsupported.